Yes to Yolks

 • ¼ small red onion, thinly sliced

-• ½ cup gorgonzola or feta cheese (grated cheddar would also be great)
+• ½ cup crumbled feta cheese (bleu or sharp cheddar would also be great)

 Instructions